MicrosoftDocs/microsoft-academic-services/academic-services/graph/network-similarity-databricks-gettopentities.md

 Returns a dataframe with entities of top similarity scores to an entity.
 Score returned is between [-1, 1], with bigger number representing higher similarity.
-If the entity ID is not in the resource file, the retrun dataframe will be empty.
+If the entity ID is not available, the retrun dataframe will be empty.

 **Parameters**